YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 		tpfnparm unsafe.Pointer, transid *string) error

 :code:`TpST()` wraps `ydb_tp_st()`_ to implement `Transaction
-Processing`_. :code:`tpfn` is a pointer to a C function with two parameters, the first of which is a :code:`tptoken` and the second of which is :code:`tpfnparm`, a pointer to an arbitrary data structure in YottaDB heap space.
+Processing`_. :code:`tpfn` is a pointer to a C function with three parameters, the first of which is a :code:`tptoken`, second is a :code:`errstr`, and the third of which is :code:`tpfnparm`, a pointer to an arbitrary data structure in YottaDB heap space.
 Please see both the description of `ydb_tp_st()`_ and the sections on `Transaction Processing`_ and `Threads and Transaction Processing`_ for details.

+The second parameter, :code:`errstr`, is passed in as an :code:`unsafe.Pointer`; this should be immediately passed to BufferT.BufferTFromPtr, and the BufferT object used here passed to all YottaDB wrapper calls as :code:`errstr`.
+The raw :code:`unsafe.Pointer` should not be used or modified.

 Since Go does not permit a pointer to a Go function to be passed as a parameter to a C function, :code:`tpfn` is required to be a pointer to a C function.
 For a pure Go application, the C function is a glue routine that in turn calls the Go function.
-The shell script `GenYDBGlueRoutine.sh`_ generates glue routine functions.
+The Go utility `ydb-dev-tools generate`_ generates glue routine functions.

-Any function implementing logic for a transaction should return :code:`error` with one of the following:
+Any function implementing logic for a transaction should return :code:`int` with one of the following:

-- A normal return (:code:`nil`) to indicate that per application logic, the transaction can be committed.
+- A normal return (:code:`yottadb.YDB_OK`) to indicate that per application logic, the transaction can be committed.
 The YottaDB database engine will commit the transaction if it is able to, as discussed in `Transaction Processing`_, and if not, will call the function again.
-- TPRESTART to indicate that the transaction should restart, either because application logic has so determined or because a YottaDB function called by the function has returned TPRESTART.
+- :code:`yottadb.YDB_TP_RESTART` to indicate that the transaction should restart, either because application logic has so determined or because a YottaDB function called by the function has returned TPRESTART.
-- ROLLBACK to indicate that :code:`TpST()` should not commit the transaction, and should return ROLLBACK to the caller.
+- :code:`yottadb.YDB_TP_ROLLBACK` to indicate that :code:`TpST()` should not commit the transaction, and should return ROLLBACK to the caller.

 In order to provide the function implementing the transaction logic with a parameter or parameters, :code:`tpfnparm` is passed to the glue routine, in turn be passed to the Go function called by the glue routine.
-Therefore, the memory :code:`tpfnparm` references must follow the rules for cgo and any structure pointed to by it cannot have pointers to memory allocated in Go, otherwise cgo will panic.
-Allocate memory using :code:`C.malloc()`.
+As :code:`tpfnparm` is passed from Go to YottaDB and back to Go, the memory it references should be allocated using `Go Malloc()`_ to protect it from the Go garbage collector.

 The :code:`BufferTArray` receiving the :code:`TpST()` method is a list of local variables whose values should be saved, and restored to their